Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/ParticleSimulator.md

 ### Description:
 It can render the particles.
-Note: The projection and the view matrix are came from Game::mainCamera.
+Note: The projection and the view matrix came from Game::mainCamera.

 ### Header:
 ```cpp